rish01/UAS_VTOL_Wing_Deflection_GUI/README.md

 # Unmanned Aircraft Systems - VTOL Wing Deflection GUI

 The purpose of this GUI is to determine the maximum deflection of the carbon fiber boom, which is present inside the wing of UAS VTOL aircraft, during flight.
+In addition, it allows the user to quickly visualize the deflection of the boom along its length given fixed inputs.
+I created this GUI using MATLAB's App Designer.

 ## Computation of Deflection